In this guide we’ll take a look at the best head torches for the UK market.

 More Detailed Head Torch Reviews

-The Olight head torch is extremely versatile as it can be attached to a comfortable head strap, used as a hand-held torch with a pocket clip, or attached to a metal surface such as a car bonnet.
+The Olight H2R Nova Head Torch is extremely versatile as it can be attached to a comfortable head strap, used as a hand-held torch with a pocket clip, or attached to a metal surface such as a car bonnet.
 When attached to the headstrap it feels comfortable and secure to wear even when running.
+It ticks all the boxes for me, and wins top spot for the best head torch for the UK market.

 The torch is powered by one 18650 battery which is included and provides a maximum brightness of 2,300 lumens.
 It also has cool white and neutral white settings.
 The torch has 3 brightness settings of 650, 150 and 50 lumens as well as providing 2300 lumens on turbo mode.
 It will light up or fade gradually when switched on or off from the medium, high or turbo setting to protect your eyes from sudden light changes.
 It has a beam distance of 153 meters and there is also an SOS mode.